opengeospatial/cartographic-symbology/README.md

 The contributor understands that any contributions, if accepted by the OGC Membership, shall be incorporated into OGC standards documents and that all copyright and intellectual property shall be vested to the OGC.

-The OGC Styles & Symbology Standards Working Group (SWG) is the group at OGC responsible for the stewardship of the standard, but is working to do as much work in public as possible.
+The OGC Cartographic Symbology Standards Working Group (SWG) is the group at OGC responsible for the stewardship of the standard, but is working to do as much work in public as possible.

 * [Open issues](https://github.com/opengeospatial/styles-and-symbology/issues)
 * [Copy of License Language](https://raw.githubusercontent.com/opengeospatial/styles-and-symbology/main/LICENSE)